thetlk/Mach-O/README.md

 Small script to write or overwrite Mach-O header, sections, and others.

 ## TODO
-- Finish MachOThreadCommand display and writing
-- Improve writing of macho file - some bugs are present
+- write an example of writing in writemacho.py